mindfulnessone/mindfulnessone.github.io/course-schedule.md

 ### MBSR 8-week course
 [Details](/mbsr/)
-- When: May 2020, Tuesday evenings (TBA); [Subscribe](/contact/) to be notified once the exact schedule is announced.
+- When: Tuesday evenings 6-8:30pm; begins May 5, 2020 (schedule below)
 - Where: Live online meetings via Zoom (We will try to bring as much as possible of the in-person-class-experience to the online environment)
 - Fee: $ 200 (people with low-income or financial difficulty can apply for 50% scholarship or other financial support emailing to katarina.mindfulness@gmail.com).
 If resources prevent you from joining, you will not be turned away.
 - Prerequisites: All MBSR participants are recommended to attend the free info session prior to the beginning of the MBSR program.
 If you are/were unable to attend the info session, please contact the teacher for an alternative (katarina.mindfulness@gmail.com).